- Number of girls achieving or exceeding ‘the expected level’ in 2018: 100% 100%

-We enter our pupils into the SATS each year for several reasons – primarily they are an externally assessed benchmark for parents to judge the standards within the school against the national standards.
-Every year we have a proportion of our pupils who move onto state secondary schools – by taking the SATS they can move seamlessly into the maintained sector with the same educational records as their peers.
-The SATS marks are also used to create the Sunday Times Prep School League Tables.
-The marks for three consecutive years are combined to give an overall score.
-In 2013, we were placed at 22nd position – this is an excellent result considering we are a small, non-selective school outside London.
+We enter our pupils into the SATs each year for several reasons.
+Primarily, they are an externally assessed benchmark for parents to judge the standards within the school against the national standards.
+Every year we have a proportion of our pupils who move onto state grammar and secondary schools – by taking the SATs these pupils can move seamlessly into the maintained sector with the same educational records as their peers.

 Key Stage Two SATS tests cover: